 Students are required to take 11 courses in sociology, including SOCL 101, 201, 202, 210, 410, or 420, and at least three courses at the 300 level.
 SOCL 101 is the prerequisite entry course for all upper level courses.
-Students are required to take SOCL 210.
-Statistics for the Social Sciences prior to taking SOCL 201.
-Research Methods in the Social Sciences.
+Students are strongly encouraged to take SOCL 210 prior to enrolling in SOCL 201.
 These courses must add up to at least 11 credits.
 It is recommended that sociology majors take SOCL 201, 202, and 210 as early in the major as possible.
 Students who qualify and choose to write a two-credit honors thesis (see below) are exempted from taking 410 or 420, the senior seminar requirement.
 SOCL 201, 202, 210, and 300-level courses must be taken at Trinity College.
 A grade of at least a C- must be earned in each course that is to count toward the major.
 Senior thesis credit counts as two elective courses for the major.

 Course credit transfers from other institutions—Permission to receive credit toward the major for courses taken at other higher education institutions must be approved in advance by the sociology department chair.
 Petitioners for transfer of credit must submit to the chair the name of the institution and course number, title, and catalog description before formal permission is granted.
 Upon approval, a maximum of two sociology courses shall count toward the sociology major (all required courses must be taken at Trinity with the exception of SOCL 101; these include SOCL 201, 202, 210, 410 and three 300-level courses).